kumaramar9993/customer-experience-analyzer/README.md

 Google Pay serves as an integrated and secure digital payment platform, aimed at refining and simplifying your financial transactions and management.
 It facilitates seamless contactless payments across a wide range of venues, immediate money transfers among peers, and access to exclusive deals and rewards from your favored establishments.
 Google Pay goes further by providing analytical tools to track and manage your spending, offering comprehensive transaction summaries and valuable financial insights linked to your accounts.
 With a focus on user-friendliness, transactional privacy, and smooth integration with e-commerce, Google Pay stands out as a versatile solution for handling daily payments and overseeing personal finance efficiently.

 # Understanding the Mechanics of Payment Apps
+UPI, developed by the National Payments Corporation of India, is an instant payment system facilitating real-time transactions.

 ![alt text](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F60eedf58-289e-4409-a414-c65fb10beece_1006x1280.png)
 # Industry Analysis & Business Insight
 PhonePe and Google’s local payments services — controlled, on average, 80-85% of UPI volumes every month.
 NPCI data as of December 2023 shows PhonePe had a 46% share in UPI volumes, followed by Google Pay at 36% and Paytm Payments Bank at 13%.